danvratil/basically/README.md

 # BASIC-ally

-QBasic interpreter written in Rust.
+QBasic 1.1 interpreter written in Rust.

 Why?
 Because I can.
-And because I live learning new things.
+And because I love learning new things.

 ## Project goal